mercere99/MABE2/source/core/DeveloperNotes.md

 # Layout

-The eight core components of MABE are below.
+The core components of MABE are below.
 Each component depends on all of those above it.

 TraitInfo.h       - Specifications for module/trait interactions (on organisms, populations, etc.)
 ModuleBase.h      - Core functionality for interfacing with all module types.
-Organism.h        - Information about a single agent; ModuleBase is interface for OrganismManager Population.h      - Collection of Organisms (some of which could be EmptyOrganisms) MABE.h            - Main contoller object; manipulates Populations and Organisms Module.h          - Modify main MABE contoller functions.
+Organism.h        - Information about a single agent; ModuleBase is interface for OrganismManager Population.h      - Collection of Organisms (some of which could be EmptyOrganisms) Collection.h      - A more flexible collection of organisms or whole populations for manipulation.
+MABE.h            - Main contoller object; manipulates Populations and Organisms Module.h          - Modify main MABE contoller functions.
 OrganismManager.h - Specialty Module type to manage organisms with shared configuration.